ethereum/devp2p/discv5/discv5-theory.md

 Registrars use admission control to decide whether and when an incoming registration request for an advertisement may be admitted to the ad cache.

-Admission is based on a waiting-time mechanism.
+Admission is based on a **waiting-time mechanism**.
 If an advertisement is not admitted immediately, the registrar returns a ticket and a waiting time.
 This mechanism promotes diversity in the ad cache and avoids requiring registrars to keep unbounded per-request state for pending registrations.